vitovalov/TaxiLocator/README.md

 See Unit Tests under app/src/test.

 ##### To improve, given more time:
- -  add network response caching backed by some database (Realm, Room, etc)
+ -  Add network response caching backed by some database (Realm, Room, etc)
--  add more tests specially of business logic (domain package)
+-  Add more tests specially of business logic (domain package)